 Introduction

-Mechanics is a branch of engineering that studies the status of objects either at rest or in motion.
-The reason behind a status resides in a combination of actions, known as forces and/or moments, applied on the object of interest.
-Both solids and fluids constitute materials of interest in Mechanics.
-One may distinguish two fields in Mechanics: Statics that deals with the equilibrium of bodies or in other words with bodies having zero velocity; and Dynamics that studies motions of bodies.
-Dynamics consists of two essential parts: Kinematics that interests in monitoring displacement, velocity and acceleration of bodies and Kinetics that studies forces and moments that cause motion.
-Another important aspect also belongs to Dynamics: ii is the energetic aspect which consists in studying the work developed by a force or moment as well as the different types of energy generated during the motion.
+“Mechanics” is a branch of engineering that studies the status of objects either at rest or in motion.
+The reason behind a status resides in a combination of actions, known as “forces” and/or “moments”, applied to the object of interest.
+Both solids and fluids constitute materials of interest in mechanics.
+One may distinguish two fields in mechanics: “statics”, which deals with the “equilibrium” of “bodies”, that is, with bodies having zero velocity; and “dynamics”, which studies the motions of bodies.
+Dynamics consists of two essential parts: “kinematics”, which is interested in monitoring the “displacement”, “velocity”, and “acceleration” of bodies, and “kinetics”, which studies forces and moments that cause motion.
+Another important component of dynamics is the energetic aspect, which consists of the “work” developed by a force or moment as well as the different types of “energy” generated during the motion.

-Either rest or motion status is governed by mathematical conditions known as classical laws of Mechanics: those consist in equations of equilibrium for bodies at rest, and principles of inertia and principle of work and energy for bodies in motion.
+Both rest and motion status are governed by mathematical conditions known as the classical laws of mechanics: these consist of equations of equilibrium for bodies at rest, and principles of inertia, work, and energy for bodies in motion.

-All the aforementioned theories deal with external loads applied on bodies.
+All these theories deal with external loads applied to bodies.
 However, equilibrium is kept within any body due to internal loads that are generated within the material of the body.
-Those loads develop stresses.
-In addition, since solids have elastic behavior in general, stresses will induce geometric changes known as strains.
-Elastostatics is the field that tackles this aspect in solid bodies.
+These loads develop “stresses”.
+In addition, since solids have elastic behavior in general, stresses will induce geometric changes known as “strains”.
+Elastostatics is the field that studies this aspect in solid bodies.

-Finally, Mechanics principles applied to fluids, which exhibit different behavior than solids, will constitute the closure of this unit.
+Finally, we will close the unit with a discussion of fluid mechanics, which exhibits different behaviors than solid mechanics, as we shall see.

 2.1 Statics of Solid Bodies

-Particle and rigid body
+Particle and Rigid Body

-For sake of analysis simplifications, a solid body may be idealized by either a particle or a rigid body representation.
-A particle is a representation of a solid having a considerable mass but a negligible size when measured with respect to a bigger reference (Beer, 2012); a particle has the ability of translation only along any direction in the space.
-A rigid body is a representation of a solid having both considerable mass and size (Beer, 2012); a rigid body is able to translate and rotate keeping almost same size and shape (negligible deformations) under the applied loading.
-In order to analyze either the equilibrium or the motion of a solid body, it is necessary to sketch all the efforts applied on this body that are responsible of its present status; this sketch is termed the Free Body Diagram abbreviated as FBD.
+For the sake of simplified analysis, a solid body may be idealized by either a “particle” or a “rigid body” representation.
+A particle is a representation of a solid having a considerable mass but a negligible size when measured with respect to a bigger reference (Beer, 2012); a particle is only capable of translational motion along any direction in space.
+A rigid body is a representation of a solid having both considerable mass and size (Beer, 2012); a rigid body can translate and rotate keeping the same size and shape (with negligible deformations) under the applied loading.
+To analyze either the equilibrium or the motion of a solid body, it is necessary to sketch all the efforts applied to this body that are responsible for its present status; this sketch is termed the “free body diagram” (FBD).

-The difference between both models could be clarified with an example: if a car is considered as the main solid in question, if this car is analyzed considering a very large bridge or a very large parking as reference, this car is modelled as a particle; however, if the car is moved forward by a winch cable for instance and since the size of the winch is comparable to that of the car, this latter is modelled as a rigid body.
+The difference between these models can be clarified with an example: if a car is considered the main solid in question, when it is analyzed relative to a very large bridge this car is modeled as a particle; however, if the car is being pulled by a winch the car is modeled as a rigid body since the size of the winch is comparable to that of the car.

-Newton’s basic axioms
+Newton’s Basic Axioms